10 hidden small towns in Croatia

 Maslinica (near Stari Grad)

-Although the beaches around Stari Grad are not as popular as those near the town of Hvar, there are several that truly deserve the attention of both local and international visitors.
-One of them is Maslinica, named after the bay where it is located, about two kilometres from Stari Grad.
-This is the only sandy beach near Stari Grad.
+Although the beaches of Stari Grad are not as popular as those around the town of Hvar, there are several that certainly deserve the attention of both domestic and international guests.
+One of them is Maslinica, named after the bay where it is located, just two kilometers from Stari Grad.
+It is, in fact, the only sandy beach near Stari Grad.
 The beach has a large shallow area, making it popular among families with children.
-If you arrive by car, you can leave it in a small parking area near the beach.
+If you are arriving by car, you can leave it in the small parking lot not far from the beach.

-Due to its isolated location, there are no additional facilities on the beach, so make sure to bring food and drinks with you.
+Due to its isolated location, there are no additional facilities on the beach, so make sure to bring your own food and drinks.

 Zaraće

-On the southern side of the island, located between Hvar and Stari Grad, lies the small settlement of Zaraće.
-Although it cannot boast a large number of residents (only three!), it is known for its large pebble beach.
-The best way to reach Zaraće beach is by car or taxi boat.
-The beach is surrounded by large rocks where sea salt naturally forms, which a nearby restaurant uses in preparing its dishes.
-For adventurous visitors, these rocks are ideal for jumping into the sea.
+On the southern side of the island, located between Hvar and Stari Grad, lies the small settlement of Zaraće, which may not boast a large population (only three residents!), but it can certainly boast its large pebble beach.
+The best way to reach Zaraće Beach is by car or taxi boat.
+This beach is surrounded by large rocks where sea salt forms naturally, and the nearby restaurant uses it in preparing its dishes.
+For those with an adventurous spirit, these rocks are perfect for jumping into the sea.

 Mlini (Pakleni Islands, Marinkovac)

-If you cannot find a beach that suits you on Hvar Island, take a taxi boat and sail to Marinkovac Island, which is part of the Pakleni Islands.
-This is where the pebble beach Mlini is located.
+If you can’t find the perfect beach on the island of Hvar, take a taxi boat and sail to Marinkovac Island, which is part of the Pakleni Islands.
+There you will find the pebble beach Mlini.
 Once you arrive on the island, simply follow the signs leading to the beach.
-Although the beach can be crowded during peak season, the atmosphere is completely different in September or October.
-During this time, the beach is ideal for those seeking peace and solitude.
-The beach offers a café, toilets, and a restaurant serving traditional Croatian food.
-Sun umbrellas and loungers can also be rented.
+Although Mlini Beach can be crowded during peak season, the scene is completely different in September or October.
+During that time, the beach is ideal for anyone seeking solitude.
+The beach features a café, restrooms, and a restaurant serving traditional Croatian cuisine.
+It is also possible to rent sun umbrellas and loungers.

-One of the most popular beaches in the town of Hvar is Pokonji Dol, named after the small islet visible from the beach.
+One of the most popular beaches in the town of Hvar is Pokonji Dol, named after the small islet that can be seen from the beach.
 It is located in a narrow bay and requires a short walk to reach.

-This pebble beach has a long shallow area, making it ideal for visitors with young children.
-If you forget to bring your own sun umbrella, you can rent an umbrella and sun loungers for a fee.
-The beach also features showers, several bars, and a restaurant.
+This pebble beach has a long shallow area, making it ideal for those visiting with small children.
+If you forget to bring your own sun umbrella, you can rent one along with a sun lounger for a fee.
+The beach also has showers, several bars, and a restaurant.

 Dubovica

-Dubovica beach is another popular beach near the town of Hvar.
+Dubovica Beach is another popular beach near the town of Hvar.
 It is located in a picturesque bay that has attracted both local and international visitors for years.
-Unfortunately, there is no natural shade on the beach, so be sure to bring sun umbrellas and high-protection sunscreen.
-Nearby, there is a restaurant offering quality fish and meat dishes.
+Unfortunately, there is no natural shade on the beach, so don’t forget to bring your sun umbrellas and high-SPF sunscreen.
+Nearby, there is a restaurant offering a quality selection of fish and meat dishes.

 Mekićeva

-Its isolation from main roads has made it popular among naturists, as well as adventurers who enjoy jumping from the rocks into the sea.
-There is only one restaurant near the beach.
+It is isolated from the main roads, which has made it popular among naturists as well as adventurers who enjoy jumping off the rocks into the sea.
+There is only one restaurant located near the beach.

-• Affordable apartments, houses, and rooms on Hvar Island
+• affordable apartments, houses and rooms on the island of Hvar

-• Apartments within 500 metres of a sandy beach
+• apartments within 500 meters of a sandy beach